-To qualify as a secondary school teacher of Gaelic, you must have a degree in Gaelic or Celtic (specialising in Scottish Gaelic) plus a Professional Graduate Diploma in Education (PGDE) OR the BA (Honours) degree in Gaelic with Education offered by the University of the Highlands and Islands (UHI) at Sabhal Mor Ostaig and Lews Castle College UHI.
+To qualify as a secondary school teacher of Gaelic, you must have a degree (SCQF Level 9-10) in Gaelic or Celtic (specialising in Scottish Gaelic) plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR the BA (Honours) degree (SCQF Level 10) in Gaelic and Education offered by the University of the Highlands and Islands (UHI) at Sabhal Mor Ostaig and Lews Castle College UHI.

-- You must also have Higher English and National 5 Maths and a Higher pass in Gaelic or another language may also be required.
-National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+You must also have Higher English and National 5 Maths and a Higher pass in Gaelic or another language may also be required.
+National 5 Applications of Maths is accepted in place of Maths.

-- For entry to the BA (Hons) degree in Gaelic with Education at the UHI you need 3 Highers at BBC including English plus National 5 Maths.
+For entry to the BA (Hons) degree in Gaelic and Education at the UHI you need 3 Highers at BBC including English and preferably Gaelic at B or above, plus National 5 Maths.

-- For entry to the PGDE, you need an approved degree, together with Higher English and National 5 Maths - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+For entry to the PGDE, you need an approved degree, together with Higher English and National 5 Maths - some institutions specify at B. National 5 Applications of Maths is accepted in place of Maths.

-- You must be able to demonstrate that you are a fluent Gaelic speaker.
+You should also be able to demonstrate that you are fluent in written and spoken Gaelic.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.